4.1. Overview

 4.1.3.4.
 Wavelength Range

-optrace is optimized for operation for the visible wavelength range of 380 - 780 nm.
-The range can be extended by:
+optrace is optimized for operation in the visible wavelength range of 380 - 780 nm.
+However, the range can be extended by setting new bounds:

 ot.global_options.wavelength_range = [300, 800]